Contrast-Security-OSS/docs/content/troubleshooting/setup/faq/Libraries-FAQ.md

 ## Why doesn't Contrast recognize my library as the most-recent version?

-Issues with library version recognition result from the way that Contrast data sources store information about a library's version.
+For **Java** clients, issues with library version recognition result from the way that Contrast data sources store information about a library's version.
 Some of the versions are formatted to include the year at the beginning, and so the sort method reads them as a more recent version.
 The problem should phase itself out as the industry is moving to a more normalized version convention.

 ## How can I get my library file added to the known list of files?